ys-zhang/obsidian-vault-research/Compiler/C and C++.md

 > Objects declared with `const`-qualified types may be placed in **read-only memory** by the compiler, and if the address of a `const object` is never taken in a program, it may not be stored at all.

+# string

+> It's defined by the ISO C standard, adjacent string literals are combined into a single one.

 # C++
 ## Type